Adult Concession Cards accepted

 See fees for adult dental services (PDF 175KB) for a list of costs.

-If you need an interpreter, call the clinic before your appointment, so that staff can arrange for one to be present when you attend.
+If you need an interpreter, call the clinic before your appointment, so arrangements can be made.

 If you have a dental emergency such as facial swelling, bleeding or trauma during business hours, contact your local community clinic.
 See the SA Dental Service dental clinic list (PDF 45KB) for contact details.